“Whatever the cost of our libraries, the price is cheap compared to that of an ignorant nation.”―Walter Cronkite

 State and Local Resources

-The ALA Chapter Relations Office (CRO) supports ALA’s advocacy efforts by tracking federal, state, and local legislation and other issues affecting libraries, and by working with the Office for Library Advocacy, the Public Awareness Office, the ALA Washington Office, I Love Libraries, other ALA units, and other groups.
+The ALA Chapter Relations Office (CRO) supports ALA’s advocacy efforts by tracking federal, state, and local legislation and other issues affecting libraries, and by working with the Office for Library Advocacy, the Communications and Marketing Office, the ALA Washington Office, I Love Libraries, other ALA units, and other groups.

 Take Action for Libraries